vinceskahan/v5wiki/Understanding-permissions.md

 sqlite3 /var/lib/weewx/weewx.sdb
 ```

+If you see messages about "database locked", then the problem is probably not because of permissions or ownership.

 ### Writing reports

 The WeeWX process must have write permission on the report directory, `HTML_ROOT`.
 If you put `HTML_ROOT` in a location other than the default, you must ensure that the user running WeeWX has write permission to that location.
+If you run a web server on the same machine that WeeWX saves reports, then the contents of `HTML_ROOT` must be readable to the web server process.

 For DEB/RPM installations, the default `HTML_ROOT` directory is `/var/www/html/weewx`.
 This directory will be created with correct permissions when you install WeeWX.
+The files and directories should be owned by `weewx:weewx` and should be read/write for owner and group, and read-only for world.

 For `pip` installations, the `HTML_ROOT` directory is typically `weewx-data/public_html` in the home directory of the user running WeeWX.